distillpub/post--multimodal/src/paper.md

 The most exciting aspect of CLIP is its ability to do zero-shot classification: it can be “programmed” with natural language to classify images into new categories, without fitting a model.
 Where linear probes had fixed weights for a limited set of classes, now we have dynamic weight vectors that can be generated automatically from text.

 Recall that CLIP has two sides, a vision model (which we’ve discussed up to this point) and a language model.
-The two models meet at the end, going through some processing and then performing a dot product to create a logit.
+The two sides meet at the end, going through some processing and then performing a dot product to create a logit.
 If we ignore spatial structure[footnote], the logit has the following form:

 logit = x_img W x_text  /  ||x_img||||x_text||